 - a.
 Work on the implementation of SR requirements in collaboration with the RSPO Secretariat. - b.
 Develop relevant procedures and/or guidance documents to support implementation of SR. - c.
-Develop a monitoring plan to understand what works, identify barriers and challenges. - d.
-Develop a communications strategy for SR and lead on communication on SR within their own constituencies - e.
+Develop a Monitoring & Evaluation plan to understand what works, identify barriers and challenges. - d.
+Develop a communications strategy for SR and lead on communication on SR within their own constituencies. - e.
 Provide recommendations on implementation of SR Requirements to relevant Standing Committees (SC). - f.
 Formalise communications with the relevant SCs, e.g. regular updates concerning the topics relating to the specific SCs.
-The SRWG workplan will detail timetable for coordination of linked workstreams and SCs will be informed of opportunities for inputs and 'sense-checking'.
 Examples for obvious linkages include: Smallholder SC and resourcing plan; Assurance SC and incentives and sanctions mechanism; Market Development SC and uptake of CSPO volumes. - g.
-Develop the resourcing for transformation mechanism, with input from public consultation. - h.
-Develop mechanism for incentives and sanctions, with input from public consultation. - i.
-Propose a projections-based % figure for uptake of CSPO volumes for SC membership categories to the BoG for Year 2. - j.
-Review the implementation of SR requirements at the end of Year 1 and provide recommendations for Year 2.
+Develop the resourcing for transformation mechanism. - h.
+Develop Verification Manual, including mechanism for incentives and sanctions, with input from public consultation. - i.
+Propose uptake targets for CSPO/CSPKO volumes for SC membership categories to the BoG for each year. - j.
+Review the implementation of SR requirements at the end of each year and provide recommendations for the following year.